 Disappointed by the DC movie franchise?
 Take it back to the ’70s and watch the animated ensemble “Super Friends” starring Wonder Woman, Superman, Batman and more on Prime Video and Tubi.

 The lovable blue creatures who reside in mushroom-shaped homes spanned almost the whole decade and continued to the silver screen as recently as 2017.
-Watch the original cartoon on Boomerang, HBO Max and Hulu with a premium subscription.
+Watch the original cartoon on Boomerang.
 You can also watch full episodes on The Smurfs’ official YouTube channel.

 Danger Mouse (1982-1992)

 Netflix features both the 10-season classic Danger Mouse show from the ’80s and the 2016 reboot of the secret agent mouse who travels the world.

 Tag along with the blundering detective catching criminals with a Paramount+ subscription or by purchasing episodes on Apple TV.